jspreddy/HotCatz/README.md

 Here, you're looking at HotCatz‚ a metaphor of the types of applications we build on the reg.
 So this is your chance to show off how you'd approach a typical problem we'd field.

 HotCatz is a fantastic new startup that is totally going to be the next AppGoogFaceAzon‚ right after they raise some VC funding.
 Yep.
 Our job is to get them off the ground; take their initial investment and build out their first functional and working product.
 We do this with smart and nimble teams at Skookum Digital Works, and today, you're in charge.

+Completion is the #1 priority for this project, our client doesn't want something that doesn't work.
+It's up to you to balance what can be realisitically accomplished against additional features (example: ajax and viewmodels on front-end vs static page with a standard POST form).
+It's better to submit a bug free and complete app, than to have more features but the app be incomplete.

 Here's what we need from you to turn HotCatz from an idea into a product: